How to Play

 Objective

-Making a Cut
+Making a Slice

-Click anywhere on screen to place your first point, then click a second time to define your cut line.
+Click anywhere on screen to place your first point, then click a second time to define your slice line.
 The line extends infinitely in both directions — you're choosing the angle and position of the slice, not a short segment.

 • First click — anchors one point on the line.